 - A coffee maker that is capable of both cold and hot brewing.
 Your best choice would be either the AeroPress, French press, or tea ball infusers for coffee.
 Personally, I consider the AeroPress to be head and shoulders above the rest because of its size and you only need about a minute to brew espresso-style coffee whether cold or hot.

 - Flameless heating packs.
-These innovative packs are a must-have as a backup when camping as they can heat up your refrigerated food as well as heating your water for coffee.
+These innovative packs are a must-have as a backup when camping as they can heat up your refrigerated food as well as heat your water for coffee.

 - Instant coffee.
 Not my cup of coffee, literally!
 But instinct coffee can save your day when you are not able to make regular coffee while camping.
 Simply dissolve instant coffee in hot water and it’s ready to drink.